Grim Reaper of Love: Composition and recording

 "Grim Reaper of Love" was written collectively by Nichol and Portz at night following a band gig in Oregon.
 According to Nichol, the lyrics were primarily written by Portz, who had been "writing a story poem" that was a "little bit on the dark side".
 Coincidentally, Nichol was experimenting, playing with a newly purchased electric sitar when the duo realized they wanted to come up with something "really off the wall", and "by the next day we more or less had the song written" after finding a proper modal tuning.
 According to Harold Bronson, "Grim Reaper of Love" was written as an "exercise of the group's new-found interest in psychedelia".
 Kaylan states that it was written with the Beatles' in mind.

 Structurally, "Grim Reaper of Love" was written in the key of D major and has a BPM of 98.
 It is notable for drummer Don Murray's quintuple meter (5/4) drum beat which prevails throughout the verses, which Nichol wrote as an experiment, since "something in a 5/4 time hadn't really been done in rock'n'roll".
 According to musicologist Walter Everett, the song's "lowered melodic inflection in the minor mode" was chosen to "illustrate the grim".
 The song's sound clearly draws inspirations from Eastern Music, being a "droning, Indian-styled paean to pessimism".
 Other music critics note the song's clear raga rock style, with Bronson stating that it was a "drone infested with an aura of doom".
 Bob Stanley stated that the song had an "extended tuneless raga break" that was moody.
-Writer Michael Uslan insteads classifies "Grim Reaper of Love" as a "morbid psychedelic rock raga".
+Writer Michael Uslan instead classifies "Grim Reaper of Love" as a "morbid psychedelic rock raga".
 Richie Unterberger believes the track to be "psychedelically-tinged".
 The song's relatively unique time signature has led it to have been classified as an early example of jazz fusion.